WhatTheDickens/engl340-s24/index.md

 ***Class work:*** *In your folder for 5-6, share your journal file for the day with notes on the progress of your group project.*

+### Wednesday, May 8

+- Group project work in class.

+***Class work:*** *Sharing a journal file in your folder for 5-8 is optional.
+If you do share a file, you'll be credited with a bonus point that will offset a previous date when you may have neglected to submit a journal file.*

 ### Tuesday, May 14, 12 pm &ndash; 3:20 pm

 ### Before class